DigiNode-Tools/diginode-tools/docs/rpi_setup_step6_run_diginode_setup.md

 ![Run DigiNode Setup](/images/macos_setup_6_1a.png)

-DigiNode Setup will start and perform some system checks.
+DigiNode Setup will start and perform some system checks, before taking you step-by-step with through the setup process.

 ![Run DigiNode Setup](/images/macos_setup_6_1b.png)